 Benefits Of Self-Soothing

-Self-soothing not just helps your baby sleep better, but also makes her stay in control of herself.
-A baby who can self-soothe is likely to be less fussy and restless (5) all through the day.
-Issues related to fussing, such as colic, will also reduce considerably.
-If you, as a mother, can promote independent sleep associations during the night, you will find your child a lot more active and less cranky through the day too.
+Self-soothing not just helps your baby sleep better, but also teaches them self-control.
+A baby who can self-soothe is likely to be less fussy and relaxed through the day (9).
+If you, as a mother, can promote independent sleep associations during the night, you will find your child a lot more active and less cranky the next day.

 Tips To Make Your Baby Self-Soothe